yanchenglee98/tp/docs/UserGuide.md

 Here are some other examples you can try:

-* `edit-floor-range 1 8` edits the floors configuration to allow floor number from 1 to 8 only.
+* `edit-floor-range 1 8` edits the floor configuration to allow floor number from 1 to 8 only.
-* `edit-floor-range 1 10` edits the floors configuration to allow floor number from 1 to 10 only.
+* `edit-floor-range 1 10` edits the floor configuration to allow floor number from 1 to 10 only.

-### 6.4 Changing the rooms configuration : `edit-room-range` - Tee Kok Siang
+### 6.4 Editing the room configuration : `edit-room-range` - Tee Kok Siang

-This command helps you to edit the rooms configuration.
+This command helps you to edit the room configuration.

-Does your hall have room number 1 to 10 which is different than the default room number 1 to 20?
-Fret not, you can edit it by using this command.
+Does your hall have room number 1 to 10 which is different from the default room number 1 to 20?
+Fret not!
+You can edit it by using this command.
 Suppose that it has the following details:

 Parameters | Details
 ---------- | -------